Reaching the Most Vulnerable

 Young children, whose brains are developing rapidly, need stimulating experiences and parental engagement in order to arrive at kindergarten ready to learn.

-Habitot’s Early Learning Inclusion Program was created to ensure the Museum truly serves the needs of the diverse community of Bay Area families raising young children.
+Habitot’s Parents and Children Together was created to ensure the Museum truly serves the needs of the diverse community of Bay Area families raising young children.
 Helping all parents assume their role as their child’s first teacher can have a significant positive impact on their children’s school readiness.

 Formal partnerships with fourteen social service agencies and nonprofits help Habitot reach the most vulnerable young children and families.
 Free, exclusive visit times on weekday afternoons, when the Museum is otherwise closed to the public, have benefited over 5,000 parents and children over the last six years.